You can claim extra higher-rate and additional-rate pension tax relief if:

-If you earn over £50,270, you can claim an extra 25% back on your pension contributions.
-All you need to do is fill out a tax return or contact HMRC and the government will send you a cheque with the tax you're owed - free to use as you wish.
+And If you earn over £50,270, then lucky you, because you can claim even more back on your pension contributions.
+All you need to do is fill out a Self Assessment tax return or contact HMRC and the government will send you a cheque with the money you're owed – free to use as you wish.

-For higher earners, however, there is an extra level of tax relief that you can claim on top.
-This added pension relief is unfortunately little known, not widely publicised by the government.
-In fact, it’s so overlooked that an estimated £830m each year in tax relief.
-That’s because, unlike basic rate tax relief which is applied automatically, you'll need to claim higher rate tax relief on pension contributions yourself.
+This added pension relief is little known about and so overlooked that an estimated £830m each year isn't claimed in tax relief.
+That’s because, unlike basic-rate tax relief which is claimed and then added to your pension automatically by your provider, you'll need to claim higher rate tax relief on pension contributions yourself.

-There is also one more fantastic benefit to tax relief on pension contributions for higher rate taxpayers - this bonus tax relief doesn’t have to go into your pension.
-Any additional tax relief from your pension can be enjoyed in three ways:
+There is also one more fantastic benefit to tax relief on pension contributions for higher-rate and additional-rate taxpayers: this bonus tax relief doesn’t have to go into your pension.
+Any extra tax relief from your pension can be enjoyed in three ways:

-Every taxpayer gets basic rate income tax relief applied to their pension contributions at 20% up to the annual pension allowance of £40,000 (or 100% of your total earnings).
+Every taxpayer gets basic rate income tax relief applied to their personal pension contributions up to the annual pension allowance of £60,000 (or 100% of your total earnings).
 As we mentioned earlier, this works out as a 25% bonus on your contribution.

-Higher rate taxpayers are eligible to claim an additional 20% tax relief on their contributions - totalling 40% tax relief to match the 40% tax they pay on earnings above the higher rate income tax threshold.
+Higher-rate taxpayers are eligible to claim an extra 20% tax relief on their contributions - totalling 40% tax relief to match the 40% tax they pay on earnings above the higher rate income tax threshold.

-How much of your contribution benefits from this additional tax relief depends on two things:
+How much of your contribution benefits from this extra tax relief depends on two things:

 Specifically, the amount of extra tax relief you can claim depends on how much you earn over the higher rate tax band, currently £50,270.
 You can claim 20% extra tax relief on earnings you pay 40% tax on, or 25% extra tax relief on earnings you pay 45% tax on.